tapmodo/node-ldif/README.md

 console.log(ldif.parseFile('./rfc/example1.ldif'));
 ```

 Both of these return an object format for an entire LDIF file.
-In this case, example1.ldif specifies the contents of two LDAP records.
+In this case, example1.ldif specifies contents  of two LDAP records.

 ##### Shifting records from parsed file
 ```javascript